Azure/azure-sdk/docs/golang/implementation.md

 {% include requirement/MUST id="golang-tracing-span-name" %} use `<package name>.<type name>.<method name>` as the name of the span.

-{% include requirement/MUST id="golang-tracing-propagate" %} propagate tracing context on each outgoing service request through the appropriate headers to support [Azure Monitor](https://azure.microsoft.com/en-us/services/monitor/).
+{% include requirement/MUST id="golang-tracing-propagate" %} propagate tracing context on each outgoing service request through the appropriate headers to support a tracing service like [Azure Monitor](https://azure.microsoft.com/en-us/services/monitor/) or [ZipKin](https://zipkin.io/).
 This is generally done with the HTTP pipeline.

 ## Dependencies